Shop Robert Blehert Art...

 All poster and canvas prints are printed on the highest quality material by a printer that specializes in artwork printing!

 Welcome to the Official website of Artist & Painter Robert Blehert...

-As you can see from the images above, Robert Blehert’s artwork is multi-styled, and the following are just a few of the many descriptions that are very fitting to his individual pieces: impressionistic, realistic, wild, dynamic, rich, subtle, vibrant, soft, romantic, action, quiet, touching . . . and so many more.
+Artist Robert Blehert’s beautiful and unique paintings are multi-styled and custom.
+The following paintings above, are just a few of the many descriptions that are very fitting to his individual pieces: impressionistic, realistic, wild, dynamic, rich, subtle, vibrant, soft, romantic, action, quiet, touching . . . and so many more.
 Robert is a Seattle artist who uses painting with beautiful themes, colors and vision.
 Unlike many artists, it’s hard to say – “That’s a Blehert!” on many of his pieces.
 You certainly can’t view one of his paintings, and find it looking like the rest of his body of work.
 What is the same are the color, feeling and communication which flows through all of them.
 He can paint the ordinary, the beautiful, the spectacular, and even the mundane – and make it a masterpiece that can capture your imagination.

 Three Deep Poster Pose

 Featuring the famed "Three Deep" pose of Randy Moss, Cris Carter and Jake Reed and their classic pose of one of the most memorable posters.

 Original was completed on canvas and sized 30x24.

 Born in St. Paul, Minnesota, Robert Blehert discovered pencils and began creating magic on paper at the age of three.
 Robert’s first commissioned artwork, at 15, was a pastel portrait of a friend’s dog.
 Moving to Seattle after college, he studied extensively with Libby Berry, a nationally known wildlife artist, and learned to implement the painting techniques of the Old Masters.